vyca2017/content/content/blog/2017-05-16-introducing-a-cli-and-functions/2017-05-16-introducing-a-cli-and-functions.md

 The CLI is self-documented, so you can dive right in.
 We also have [comprehensive documentation](!alias-kie1quohli) available.

-## Implementing Business Logic with Serverless Functions
+## Implementing business logic with serverless functions

 Today we are announcing three new features that allow you to leverage the power of Serverless functions.

-### Writing Functions Directly in the Console
+### Writing functions directly in the console

 We have partnered with Auth0 Extend to enable you to write your functions directly in the Graphcool Console.
 Inline functions can be created in seconds and the integrated testing workflow and execution logs make it easy to implement and debug new business logic.

 ![](./inline-fn.png)

-### Server-side Subscriptions Replace Mutation Callbacks
+### Server-side Subscriptions are the new Mutation Callbacks

 The current mutation callback API has been with us from the very beginning, enabling you to implement business logic such as sending a welcome mail to new users or charging a credit card when an order is placed.
 We have received many suggestions on how we could improve it, and when we implemented the GraphQL Subscriptions API late last year we took all this feedback into account.

 Today we are changing the API for mutation callbacks to align with GraphQL subscriptions and rebrand the feature to Server-side Subscriptions.
 Server-side Subscriptions can trigger a webhook or an inline serverless function and benefit from the extensive Subscription API.

-### Implementing Data Validation and Transformation
+### Implementing data validation and transformation

 One of the most highly requested features is the ability to add data validation for specific fields.
 The Request Pipeline is a powerful programming model that allows you to do that and much more.